 Get ready to make the most delicious Southern Smothered Potatoes you’ve ever tasted!
 With a crispy outside and a creamy inside, these potatoes are not only super tasty but also quick to whip up.
 In just 20 minutes, you’ll have a side dish that’s perfect for any meal.

 I love potatoes, and I could literally eat them every single day.
 These smothered potatoes are a family favorite, and I have learned this recipe from my mother.
-It makes a great side dish that goes so well with things like steak, sausage, chicken, etc. However, in our family, we usually make this on days when we’re having a vegetarian dinner.
+It makes a great side dish that goes so well with everything.

 This dish is so quick and easy, and you will love the flavor and the texture of the potatoes!

 When it comes to choosing potatoes, I love using yellow potatoes for their rich taste and smooth texture.
 But if you’ve got Russet, Yukon Golds or red potatoes on hand, they work just as well.
 And don’t forget the onions – they add a lovely touch of flavor.
 Whether you choose red, white, or yellow onions, just make sure to slice them thin for the best texture.

 You will need very simple ingredients to make this humble potato side.